googlefonts/googlefonts.github.io/gf-guide/axis-registry.md

 Identifying and selecting the accurate type of the axis is crucial for the axis definition.
 The type of range and its values play a key role in communicating a better sense of the purpose and use as well as the reusability of the axis.

-Two main types of axes have been identified.

 ### Continuous Range axes

 Commonly percent (0..100) or “per mille of em” (0..1,000).
 Within ranges, two subcategories could be defined: Relative and Absolute.

 #### Relative range axes